3BioCompBio/AcidSphingomyelinase/README.md

 ## NiemannPick.WholeProtein.Predictions.csv
 This file contains SMPD1-Zoom predictions for all the variants in NiemannPick.WholeProtein.InputData.csv.
 Columns are described as follows:
-- mutName: The mutation descriptor mapped to 3D protein structure numbering
+- Mutation: The mutation descriptor mapped to 3D protein structure numbering
 - P(Neutral): The probability for the variant to be Neutral
 - P(NPDA): The probability for the variant to be associated with NPDA
 - P(NPDB): The probability for the variant to be associated with NPDB